ndcbe/cbe67701-uncertainty-quantification/README.md

 - Place all figures in `/notebook/figures/` and all data in `/notebooks/data/`.
 - Do not include section or subsection numbers.
 Those will automatically be added.

 Graduate students Xian Gao, Elvis Eugene, Bridgette Befort, and Kanishka Ghosh all have experience using Google Colab.

-Tip: While Colab does support limited integration with GitHub, the current interface is clunkly.
-You are welcome to try it for yourself, but you have been warned...
+Prof. Kantor (jeff@nd.edu) is also a great resource.

 ### Step 5: Create a Branch in GitHub